Colombian breeds rare frogs to undermine animal traffickers

 “Before there was no way you could get a histrionica legally,” said Julio Rodríguez, an experienced New York City collector, referring to the Harlequin Poison Frog by its scientific name.
 “If you saw one in a collection, it most likely came from the black market.”

-Rodríguez said that since Treasures of Colombia began exporting frogs to the United States six years ago prices for some coveted species have dropped significantly.
+Rodríguez said that since Tesoros de Colombia began exporting frogs to the United States six years ago prices for some coveted species have dropped significantly.
 The price tag on the Harlequin Frog dropped by 50 percent, he said.
 The Golden Dart Frog, another much-sought species, went from around $150 a few years ago to $30.

 “We want prices to go down so much that it’s no longer profitable for traffickers to sell these frogs,” Lozano explained.